alleyhector/portfolio/content/hero/index.md

 buttonText: 'Get In Touch'
 ---

-I'm a content creator, editor, web developer & designer  based in Portland, OR who can help imagine, create and built you or your company's online presence from beginning to end.
+I'm a content creator, editor, web developer & designer  based in Portland, OR who can help imagine, create and build you or your company's online presence from beginning to end.